rduplain/memo/technical-debt.md

 # Productive "Technical Debt"

+Summary: within the same metaphor, a better term for "technical debt" is "unmanaged investment," which isn't nearly as much fun to say.

 Technical debt is meaningful when it characterizes the decision to apply prototypical methods and shortcuts as a means of leverage toward a business/organization benefit.
 If you're not making these decisions in a